Moving from an instructivist to a constructivist multimedia learning environment

 Herrington, J. and Standen, P. (1999) Moving from an instructivist to a constructivist multimedia learning environment.
 In: World Conference on Educational Multimedia, Hypermedia and Telecommunications (EDMEDIA) 1999, 19 - 24 June 1999, Seattle, U.S.A pp. 132-137.

 *Subscription may be required

-This article describes the transformation of a multimedia pro-gram, designed to teach research skills to business students, from one based on an "instructivist" model to one under-pinned with a constructivist philosophy.
-The revised program uses the theory of situated learning as a framework for the instructional design, and introduces into the learning envi-ronment elements such as: an authentic context, an authentic activity, multiple perspectives, expert opinion, collaboration, and opportunities for articulation and reflection.
-The original and the new programs are used in the article to illustrate the dimensions of change required in the move to constructivist learning environments.
+This paper describes the transformation of a multimedia program, designed to teach research skills to business students, from one based on an 'instructivist' model to one underpinned with a constructivist philosophy.
+The revised program uses the theory of situated learning as a framework for the instructional design, and introduces elements such as authentic context, an authentic activity, collaboration, and opportunities for articulation and reflection, into the learning environment.

 |Publisher:||Association for the Advancement of Computing in Education (AACE)|

 |Notes:||Appears In: Proceedings of World Conference on Educational Multimedia, Hypermedia and Telecommunications 1999|